heapwolf/pkp/README.md

 ```

 ## SIGNING
-If a `data certificate` does not exist in the repository, recursively
+If a `data certificate` does not exist, `pkp` will recursively hash the
-hash the contents of a remote and produce a `data certificate`.
-If a `data
+package or remote to produce one.
+If a `data certificate` is found, `pkp`
-certificate` is found, hash the contents of the remote, compare it with the
-hash found in the `data certificate` as well as attempt to validate the
+hashes the data, compares it with the hash found in the `data certificate`
-corresponding public keys.
+and then tries to validate the corresponding public keys.
 ```
 pkp sign <package-name> [version]
 ```